guillaumesenger/SSR-Extremes/README.md

 # SSR-Extremes

 ## Overview
-This repository contains scripts and notebooks related to the analysis of Surface Solar Radiation Extreme events.
+This repository contains scripts and notebooks related to the analysis of Surface Solar Radiation Extreme (SSR) events.

 ## Usage

+Each notebook corresponds to a specific analysis and uses functions from the `my_functions` folder.
+All the data

 ## Requirements